Föhr: History

 When the Frisians colonised the area of modern Nordfriesland during the 7th century, their first settlements were erected on Föhr, according to archaeological findings.
 The formerly sparsely inhabited island witnessed a steep rise of population.
 A rather large amount of jewellery originating from Scandinavia that was found in graves of the time points out a vivid connection to northern Europe.
-From the age of the Vikings, several ring walls, the Lembecksburg among them, are preserved.
+From the age of the Vikings, several ring walls, the Lembecksburg near Borgsum among them, are preserved.

 The Danish Census Book of King Valdemar II of Denmark tells of two Harden on Föhr, which were territorial subdivisions of the time.
 The Westerharde Föhr was at times the refuge of a pirate serving the Danish.
 In 1368 the Westerharde, which also included Amrum, was transferred to the Counts of Holstein under the supervision of the knight Klaus Lembeck, bailiff of Ribe.
 In 1400 the Harde surrendered to Queen Margaret I of Denmark and remained within Ribe County.
 Until 1864 the western part of Föhr, together with Amrum, belonged to the Danish Enclaves in North Frisia while Osterland and Wyk belonged to the Duchy of Schleswig since it had seceded from the Danish Kingdom in the 1420s.
 Together with the Wiedingharde, the Bökingharde, the isle of Strand and Sylt, Osterland in 1426 signed the "Compact of the Seven Hundreds" (German: Siebenhardenbeliebung) with Duke Henry IV of Schleswig, which stated that the Hundreds intended to keep their judicial autonomy.

 In 1523 the northern marshlands of Föhr were shut off against the sea by dikes and 22 hectares of new farming land were won.
 Beginning in 1526, the Protestant Reformation began to introduce the Lutheran confession on Föhr, which was completed in 1530.